eegg/school-policies-and-procedures/src/equal-opportunities.rst

 Training
 ^^^^^^^^

-* We seek out training opportunities for staff and volunteers to enable them to develop anti-discriminatory and inclusive practices, which enable all children to flourish.
+* We seek out training opportunities for staff and volunteers to enable them to develop anti-discriminatory and inclusive practises, which enable all children to flourish.
 * We ensure that staff are confident and fully trained in administering relevant medicines and performing invasive care procedures when these are required.
-* We review our practices to ensure that we are fully implementing our policy for promoting equality, valuing diversity and inclusion.
+* We review our practises to ensure that we are fully implementing our policy for promoting equality, valuing diversity and inclusion.

 Curriculum